google/kernel-research/kpwn_db/README.md

 ## Example usages

-Processes all downloaded releases from the `../kernel-image-db` folder and extends the `target_db.kpwn` database with these new releases:
+Processes all downloaded releases from the `../kernel-image-db` folder and extends the `target_db.kxdb` database with these new releases:

-    ./kpwn_db.py --kernel-image-db-path ../kernel-image-db -i target_db.kpwn -o  target_db.kpwn
+    ./kpwn_db.py --kernel-image-db-path ../kernel-image-db -i target_db.kxdb -o  target_db.kxdb

-Processes only the `kernelctf/lts-6.1.81` release from the `../kernel-image-db/releases` folder and save the resulting database to the `../expkit/test/artifacts/target_db_lts-6.1.81.kpwn` file:
+Processes only the `kernelctf/lts-6.1.81` release from the `../kernel-image-db/releases` folder and save the resulting database to the `../expkit/test/artifacts/target_db_lts-6.1.81.kxdb` file:

-    ./kpwn_db.py --kernel-image-db-path ../kernel-image-db --release-filter lts-6.1.81 --output-path ../expkit/test/artifacts/target_db_lts-6.1.81.kpwn
+    ./kpwn_db.py --kernel-image-db-path ../kernel-image-db --release-filter lts-6.1.81 --output-path ../expkit/test/artifacts/target_db_lts-6.1.81.kxdb

-Processes all downloaded releases from `../kernel-image-db` and save the resulting database to `target_db.kpwn`:
+Processes all downloaded releases from `../kernel-image-db` and save the resulting database to `target_db.kxdb`:

-    ./kpwn_db.py --kernel-image-db-path ../kernel-image-db -o target_db.kpwn
+    ./kpwn_db.py --kernel-image-db-path ../kernel-image-db -o target_db.kxdb

-Converts the database from a binary format (`.kpwn`) to JSON:
+Converts the database from a binary format (`.kxdb`) to JSON:

-    ./kpwn_db.py -i target_db.kpwn -o target_db.json
+    ./kpwn_db.py -i target_db.kxdb -o target_db.json